Bartvds/jshint-path-reporter/README.md

  $ npm install jshint-path-reporter
 ````

-Then pass the module as the  reporter option (see [JSHINT docs](http://jshint.com/docs))
+Then pass **the path to the module** as the reporter option (see the [JSHINT docs](http://jshint.com/docs)).
+It's a bit odd but this is how JSHINT finds the module.
+I'm pushing for a fix in JSHint but it will take for it to bubble back.

-For usage in `grunt-contrib-jshint` use the reporter option; for example merge it with your `.jshintrc` options:
+### grunt-contrib-jshint

+Note: `grunt-contrib-jshint` acts oddly if you have multiple targets and specify a `reporter` and  `jshintrc` both in shared options, so you need to get your `'.jshintrc'` manually and merge like in the  example (until it's fixed upstream).

 ````
 grunt.initConfig({